 When leaving the school, parents are requested to notify the school at least a week prior to departure so that transfer documents can be prepared.
-Parents may be given an interim report to take to the new school and are asked to complete an Exit Survey.

 Children enrolling from overseas or from interstate schools are generally enrolled in classes appropriate to their age as with children in WA.
 Copies of any relevant visas may be requested to support the enrolment application.